The BOBOVR Z4 VR headset offers an all-in-one budget virtual reality solution

 Once the headset is on, you can then adjust the lens until the picture becomes clear.
 On each side of the device are two silver cogs, rotate these to move the lens forwards and backwards.
 This movement is the diopter adjustment which will fix any simple eye prescription but also will fix the variances between different types of VR content.

-You can then adjustment the glass lens horizontal alignment until you feel comfortable by rotating the dial on top of the headset.
+You can then adjust the glass lens horizontal alignment until you feel comfortable by rotating the dial on top of the headset.

 Overall, there is enough optical adjustment to suit most needs and adjusting the headset is very simple so kudos to BOBOVR on this front.